Hiking Preparation Tips For Beginners

-This may seem like it should rank low in importance, especially if you fancy yourself a no-frills adventurer who can overcome obstacles with teeth gritting.
+This may seem like it should rank low in importance, especially if you fancy yourself a no-frills adventurer who can overcome obstacles with teeth-gritting.
 Unfortunately, that little strap rubbing against your shoulder and that tiny pebble in your shoe are enough to bring down Paul Bunyan himself after a couple of hours.
 Quadruple the degree of discomfort you feel when you start off on a hike and you’ll have an idea of what it’s going to feel like further down the trail.
 When you stop for your first break you will be surprised how small discomforts have suddenly morphed into handicapping pain.

 2) Less Is More

-Bringing that massive beach cooler seems like a great idea when you picture yourself living the good life at your camping/resting spot, but the mental and physical battle endured getting it there can quickly outweigh any benefits.
-A heavy pack is never worth a twisted ankle which can turn things into a survival situation when you’re far into the wilderness.
+Bringing that massive beach cooler seems like a great idea when you picture yourself living the good life at your destination.
+The mental and physical battle endured getting it there can quickly outweigh any benefits.
+A heavy pack is never worth a twisted ankle.
+A twisted ankle can quickly turn into a survival situation when you’re far into the wilderness.

 The most important part of your body in the outdoors is your feet.
 Taking proper care of your feet should be your #1 priority.
 If your feet hurt, you can’t move, and if you can’t move you’re in trouble.
 Most important of all is having dry feet.
-Wearing a sock liner is a good way of keeping your feet dry and blister free.
+Wearing a sock liner is a good way of keeping your feet dry and blister-free.
 Make sure your footwear is comfortable and will not cause any blisters or other discomforts which can hobble you after a few hours of hiking.

 5) Anticipate To Hydrate